blujedis/komo/CHANGE.md

 # Changes

+## 11/30/2019

+- Favor new defaults over current model when reinitializing.

 ## 11/29/2019

 - Expose "reinit" so that defaults can be set from useEffect and allow all data to resync before render.